The comparative statics of persuasion: Introduction

-The canonical persuasion model was introduced by \textcite{KamenicaGentzkow2011}, with precedents in \textcite{RayoSegal2010,AumannMaschler1995}.
-A great deal of effort has been devoted to characterising optimal signals \parencite[e.g.][]{Kolotilin2018,GentzkowKamenica2016,DworczakMartini2019,KleinerMoldovanuStrack2021,ArieliBabichenkoSmorodinskyYamashita2022}, yielding sharp descriptions of information provision in a few special cases as well as some high-level general insights.
-Comparative statics has been an open question.
+The persuasion model was introduced by \textcite{KamenicaGentzkow2011}, with precedents in \textcite{AumannMaschler1995,BrocasCarillo2007,RayoSegal2010}.
+A rich literature has sought to characterise and solve for optimal signals \parencite[e.g.][]{Kolotilin2014,Kolotilin2018,DworczakMartini2019,KleinerMoldovanuStrack2021,ArieliBabichenkoSmorodinskyYamashita2023,DworczakKolotilin2023,KolotilinCorraoWolitzky2023}.

-We are informed and inspired by the general theory of monotone comparative statics \parencite{Topkis1978,MilgromShannon1994,QuahStrulovici2009}.
-The results of that literature turn out to be of limited use for obtaining our theorems, however---our proofs instead exploit the particular structure of the persuasion model.
-At the end of the paper, we discuss in detail how our analysis relates to the comparative-statics literature.

-At a high level, our work bears a kinship with \textcite{AndersonSmith2021}.
-Like us, these authors consider a canonical model (Becker's marriage model) in which optimal/equilibrium outcomes have proved difficult to characterise outside of very special cases, and make progress by instead posing and answering a comparative-statics question.
+Comparative statics has been an open question, except in three special cases.
+Each of these concerns particular shifts of interim payoffs, and additionally restricts attention either to `S'-shaped interim payoffs \parencite{KolotilinMylovanovZapechelnyuk2022}, to binary priors \parencite{Yoder2022}, or both \parencite{GitmezMolavi2023}.
+We discuss these special cases in §\ref{sec:mcs_incr:s} below.